-This procedure applies to the survey of M&E that could be radioactivated, contaminated, or otherwise potentially contain radioactive material, which is referred to as "impacted material."
-M&E known through process knowledge to not be potentially radioactivated, contaminated or otherwise contain radioactive material is considered "non-impacted" and does not require radiological surveys under this procedure.
+This procedure applies to the survey of M&Epersonal property that could be radioactivated, contaminated, or otherwise potentially contain radioactive material, which is referred to as "impacted material."
+M&EPersonal property known through process knowledge to not be potentially radioactivated, contaminated or otherwise contain radioactive material is considered "non-impacted" and does not require radiological surveys under this procedure.
+Examples of personal property include, but are not limited to, solid materials comprised mainly of common metal such as beam pipes, magnets, collimators, beam dumps, RF cavities and waveguides, detector components, electronics, power supplies, cables, racks, supporting stands, and shielding.

-The material being cleared must be of similar properties to those evaluated in ESH-RP-ERPP-02 Technical Basis for Release of Materials and Equipment from Radiological Control, which documents that the survey techniques are capable of detecting and quantifying residual radioactive material to meet the measurement objectives.
+The material being cleared must be of similar properties to those evaluated in ESH-RP-ERPP-02 Technical Basis for Release of Materials-Personal Property from Radiological Control, which documents that the survey techniques are capable of detecting and quantifying residual radioactive material to meet the measurement objectives.
 For example, ESH-RP-ERPP-02 notes that surface surveys for graphite and concrete decayed for more than twenty years are not appropriate due to insufficient proxy radionuclides.

-Survey procedures for the restricted release of material or transfers between controlled areas are not included in this procedure but are described in Fermilab Radiological Control Manual (FRCM) chapter 4 and ESH-RP-ERPP-01, Radiological Release and Clearance of Materials and Equipment.
+Survey procedures for the restricted release of material or transfers between controlled areas are not included in this procedure but are described in Fermilab Radiological Control Manual (FRCM) chapter 4 and ESH-RP-ERPP-01, Radiological Release and Clearance of Materials and EquipmentPersonal Property.

-While the DOE Moratorium and Suspension remain in effect, metals designated as scrap while in a Radiological Area may not be cleared for unrestricted release for recycling.
+While the DOE Moratorium and Suspension remain in effect, metals designated as scrap while in a Radiological Area may shall not be cleared for unrestricted release for recycling.
 This procedure does not cover the release of real property.